3D Printing: Print Your Model!

 Questions!
 Groundworks' staff may ask a few questions about your 3D model and how the final print will be used.
 Your answers will help us determine the best print settings, filament to use, and gives us an idea about your 3D printing knowledge.
 We also expect you will ask us plenty of questions!
 We want to teach you what you want to know and leave Groundworks knowing more about 3D printing than when you arrived.

 Check for/Repair Errors.
-We will take you through the step-by-step process of analyzing and fixing any errors in Meshmixer.
-(See the Step 3 blog post for additional details.)
+We will take you through the step-by-step process of analyzing and fixing any errors, if necessary.
+(See Step 3: Check For/Repair Errors for additional details.)

 Slice Your Model.
-After we teach you how to make sure your model is free of errors, we'll import the STL or 3MF file into PrusaSlicer.
+We'll import the STL or 3MF file into PrusaSlicer.
 Here, we'll walk you through placing your model on the build plate, choosing an infill, and show you how to make additional changes.
-We'll slice your model, review the print preview layer by layer and export the toolpath (.gcode) to an SD card and transfer the .gcode file to the 3D printer.
+We'll slice your model, review the print preview layer by layer and export the toolpath (.gcode) to a USB drive so we can transfer the .gcode file to the 3D printer.
 You will also know the approximate time it will take the printer to complete your model.
-(See the Step 4 blog post for additional details.)
+(See Step 4: Slicing Your Model for additional details.)

 That's it!
 Trust us.
-We will cover all this about 45 minutes.
+We will cover all this about 45 minutes or less.

-Learn more about 3D printing in Groundworks on the 3D printer's equipment page, or the links to the other blog posts above.
-Groundworks is located on the Main Library's lower level across from the Lego Lab.
+Learn more about 3D printing in Groundworks on the 3D Printer (MK4S) or 3D Printer - Large (XL) equipment reservation pages, or the links to the other blog posts above.
+Groundworks is located on the Main Library's first floor on the opposite side of the staircase near the public computers.